jneil17/databricks_poc/README.md

 * **`5.
 AgentBricks.ipynb`**: **Leveraging GenAI.** Get a high-level introduction to building GenAI applications and AI agents on Databricks.
 * **`6.
 AI Querying.ipynb`**: **AI-Powered SQL.** Discover how to use the ai_query function to integrate large language models directly into your SQL queries for text analysis and insights.
 * **`7.
 Tracking Costs.ipynb`**: **Monitoring Usage.** Learn how to track and optimize your Databricks costs using the Usage Dashboard and System Tables for detailed analysis.
+* **`8.
+Databricks Apps.ipynb`**: **Building Interactive Applications.** Learn how to build and deploy production-quality web applications using Streamlit, Gradio, Dash, and Flask with native access to your data and AI agents.

 ---